Last Updated: 17 December 2020

 - The festival capacity will be reduced and arena sizes increased in order to ensure that everyone may sit in the arena at a safe distance.
 This may mean that some visitors will sit further away from the stage than normal.

 - As with the situation in 2020, should Covid-19 restrictions force the cancellation of the festival ahead of the performance then all ticket-holders will be offered the option of a refund.
+A refund would also be offered if Covid-19 restrictions prevent you from travelling to the festival.

 - Do not attend the festival if you have experienced any Covid-19 symptoms in the preceding 14 days, have been diagnosed with Covid-19 in the preceding 14-days, or have had contact with a known or suspected Covid-19 case.